Analysis of long transients and detection of early warning signals of extinction in a class of predator-prey models exhibiting bistable behavior: Introduction

 The work in this paper is inspired by the dynamics of the model studied in \cite{Sadhunew} which reads as

-where $X$ represents the population density of the prey; $Y$, $Z$ represent the densities of the two species of predators; $r>0$ and $K>0$ are the intrinsic growth rate and the carrying capacity of the prey; $p_1>0$ is the maximum per-capita predation rate of $Y$, $H_1>0$ is the semi-saturation constant which represents the prey density at which $Y$ reaches half of its maximum predation rate ($p_1/2$), $b_1>0$ is the birth-to-consumption ratio of $Y$, $d_1>0$ is the per-capita natural death rate of $Y$, and $a_{12}>0$ is the rate of adverse effect of $Z$ on $Y$.
-The other parameters $p_2, b_2, d_2, H_2, a_{21}$ are defined analogously and $m>0$ represents the intraspecific competition within $Z$.
+where $R$ represents the population density of the prey; $C_1$, $C_2$ represent the densities of the two species of competing predators; $r>0$ and $K>0$ are the intrinsic growth rate and the carrying capacity of the prey; $p_1>0$ is the maximum per-capita predation rate of $C_1$, $H_1>0$ is the semi-saturation constant which represents the prey density at which $C_1$ reaches half of its maximum predation rate ($p_1/2$), $q_1>0$ is the birth-to-consumption ratio of $C_1$, $m_1>0$ is the per-capita natural death rate of $C_1$, and $a_{12}>0$ is the rate of adverse effect of $C_2$ on $C_1$.
+The other parameters $p_2, q_2, m_2, H_2, a_{21}$ are defined analogously and $a_{22}>0$ represents the intraspecific competition within $C_2$.
+It is assumed that $R$ evolves on a faster timescale than $C_1$ and $C_2$, and $C_2$ is a stronger competitor than $C_1$.
+Depending on the relative strengths of $a_{22}$ and $a_{21}$, $C_2$ may either outcompete $C_1$, or the three species may coexist in an equilibrium or an oscillatory state in the form of small-amplitude oscillations, \emph{mixed-mode oscillations} \cite{BKW, DGKKOW, SCT}, or relaxation oscillations.